-This document describes the architecture and the operational steps to install, operate and modify the Sipwise sip:provider Community Edition (CE).
+This document describes the architecture and the operational steps to install, operate and modify the Sipwise sip:provider CE.

-The first chapter gives a general overview of the CE.
+The first chapter gives an introduction into the sip:provider CE.
 It describes what it is, what it contains and who should use it.

-The second chapter guides through the installation and upgrade process of the CE.
+The second chapter guides through the installation and upgrade process of the sip:provider CE.
 It lines out the prerequisites and the steps required to install it from scratch or upgrade it from an older version.